 How organized are you when it comes to your crafting?

-No matter how many good intentions we have about keeping our craft supplies neatly stored away and organized, it sometimes seems an impossible task - especially when there are one or more sets of little fingers around.
-Over the years we have learned some tricks when it comes to storing craft supplies and staying organized, and we are happy to share these with you.
+No matter how many good intentions we have about keeping our craft supplies neatly stored away and organized, it sometimes seems an impossible task, especially when there are one or more sets of little fingers around.

 If you do not have an entire room you can devote to crafting, start out with a corner of a room.
 The dining room works well as there is already a workspace (table) but you can choose whatever room you have the extra space in.

 Devote an entire corner of the room to your crafts.
 If you can put up some shelving or even cupboards it will make life much easier.
-We invested in some stackable shelf and drawer units that sit on top of each other and we love them.
+Invest in some stackable shelf and drawer units that sit on top of each other.
 You can find a combination of open shelves, cubby holes, drawers and cupboard that all stack neatly together to make one large wall unit.
 If you can't invest in something like this right away, you can use anything from an old dresser to cardboard boxes, shoe boxes, coffee cans, ice cream pails, canning jars, and so on.
-No matter what items you use, take some time to personalize them using decoupage or painting techniques or with products such as stickers or rub- ons.
+No matter what items you use, take some time to personalize them using decoupage, painting techniques or with products such as stickers or rub-ons.

 It is also nice to have a table devoted to crafting.
 You will get a lot more crafting done if you can leave unfinished projects out on your work table and ready whenever there are a few spare moments.
 A card table is handy because it is small enough to stay out of the way yet big enough to allow a few people to work together.
 It can also be folded up and put away when necessary.